Phone Number:

 BP 7100 Conflict of Interest

-Upon becoming a member of the Board of Director shall sign a copy of the Conflict of Interest and again annually.
-A Conflict-of-Interest Policy is a nonprofit requirement per IRS code and should be revisited every 5 years at minimum to review currency.
+Upon becoming a member of the Board of Directors and annually thereafter, members shall sign a copy of the Conflict of Interest Policy.
+A Conflict-of-Interest Policy is a nonprofit requirement per IRS code and should be revisited every five (5) years at minimum to review currency.

 ARTICLE I